Safety advice for travelling in Sri Lanka

 Fast Cover’s list of Covered Sports and Leisure Activities provide cover for a wide range of activities.*

-Fast Cover's optional Adventure Pack provides cover for many more adventure activities for an added premium.
+Fast Cover's optional Adventure Pack provides cover for a list of adventure activities for an added premium.*

 Fast Cover’s Snow Sports Plus Policy is available to provide cover for costs associated with ski and snow sports whilst overseas.*